pascalwhoop/data-knight-presentation/presentation/index.md

 ## Conclusions:

 1. KGs broke the silos.
 Good!
-2. But we are hitting their limitations
+2. But we are hitting their limitations: Manual curation, thinking in IDs, missing continuous data
-3. Foundation Models might be the answer
+3. Foundation Models might be a total replacement, rather than just a Turbo Charger we tack onto it
 4. But unless you solve the verification problem all you have is a black box

 ---